RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-Keyper Manual/2-Designer/9-Advanced/open-api/open-api.md

 ## Flow Connector structure

 When generated from a site the Flow connector Open API definition file comes pre-configured for that site.
-Due to the nature of the Rapid Platform constantly evolving with a business, this definition is written to dynamically fetch the majority of site specific details at time of execution.
+Due to the nature of Rapid Platform constantly evolving with a business, this definition is written to dynamically fetch the majority of site specific details at time of execution.

 ### Site Connection Details